High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: ODMR and Spin Echo at the ESLAC

 \section{ODMR and Spin Echo at the ESLAC}

-Fig.~\ref{ODMR}-a) shows an ODMR scan centered on the $\ket{0_e} \rightarrow \ket{-1_e}$ transition at a magnetic field $B=487$~G \cite{Fischer}.
+Fig.~\ref{ODMR}-a) shows an ODMR scan centered on the $\ket{0_e} \rightarrow \ket{-1_e}$ transition at a homogeneous magnetic field $B=487$~G {aligned to one of the four NV center families} \cite{Fischer}. { This value was chosen to maximize nuclear spin coupling to the NV center at the ESLAC \cite{jacques2009}, while ensuring no cross-relaxation with $P_1$ centers \cite{Jarmola_1}.
+Magnetic field alignment is achieved using a pair of 2 inches permanent magnets to minimize field gradients.
+The sample is mounted at the center of a goniometric system, where the field gradient is minimal—on the order of a few $0.06$ T/m along $z$ (see supplemental materials \cite{supp}, section I and II)}.

 The main peak at $1506$ MHz corresponds to the electronic spin transition in the polarized $\ket{m_I=+1}\equiv \ket{+1_N}$ nuclear spin state of the $^{14}$N at the frequency $\nu\approx D-\gamma_e B + |A_{\parallel}|$.
 Here, $A_{\parallel}=-2.16$ MHz is the longitudinal component of the hyperfine tensor describing the NV electron and the $^{14}$N nuclear spin interaction.
-From the Lorentzian fit to this central line we extract a resonance line-width of $\approx$ 0.9~MHz, close to what is measured at smaller ($\approx$~50 G) magnetic fields, highlighting the negligibly small inhomogeneities in the B field (see section II of the supplementary materials for more technical details).
+From the Lorentzian fit to this central line we extract a resonance linewidth of $\approx$ 0.9~MHz, close to what is measured at smaller ($\approx$~50 G) magnetic fields, highlighting the negligibly small inhomogeneities in the B field (see section II of the supplementary materials \cite{supp} for more technical details).

 The other features correspond to the two other $^{14}$N nuclear spin–conserving electronic transitions as well as the four electronic transitions related to hyperfine coupling with the nuclear spin of the A, B, C, and D $^{13}$C families \cite{Dreau2012,Smeltzer_njp}.
 Proximal $^{13}$C nuclei from family A have already been observed in ODMR with a resolution of about 2~MHz (see, e.g., Refs. \cite{Jarmola,Fischer}).
 The frequencies of the four $^{13}$C–NV transitions we observe can be approximated by $\nu \pm |A_{\parallel} \pm \gamma_n B|$ far from level crossings in the ground state (the $\pm$ signs depend on the signs of the hyperfine tensor $A_{\parallel}$ for each family).
 These analytical expressions provide a good estimate of the peak positions.
 In this measurement, the precision with which one can extract the $^{13}$C–NV hyperfine tensor from ODMR spectra is nevertheless limited by $1/T_2^*$, where $T_2^* \approx 1 \mu $s is the electron spin coherence time.
 Improving beyond this resolution is inherently challenging with highly doped NV ensembles.